Disney Caribbean Beach Resort sometimes gets a bad rap for being the oldest Moderate resort or for being huge/spread

 Overall, we had a fantastic stay at this resort.
 I had to physically remove my little one from the pool when it was time to go home because she was having so much fun.

 Any questions about my Disney Caribbean Beach Resort review?
-Leave a comment below or send me a message on The Frugal South’s Facebook page!
+Leave a comment below or join the discussion in my free private Facebook group The Budget Mouse!